deevvan/DNABert2-RNAseq-classification-model/README.md

   Script: finetune_WGS_by_IAV_strains.ipynb

-  An option of WGS or HA & NA segment sequences for major highly pathogenic IAV subtypes collected from GISAID EpiFlu and subjected to the same transformation as with step 1a.
+  An option of WGS sequences for major highly pathogenic IAV subtypes collected from GISAID EpiFlu and subjected to the same transformation as with step 1a.

 ### c) DNABert2 hCOV19 VOC classifcation: